asifbacchus/NextCloudBackup/README.md

 section.
 **Default: _scriptpath/nc_borg.details_**

-#### -l _/path/to/filename.file_, log file location
+#### Desired log file location: -l _/path/to/filename.file_

-If you have a particular place you'd like this script to save it's log file, then you can specify it using this parameter.
-I would recommend *'/var/log'*.
+If you have a particular place and filename you'd like this script use for it's log, then you can specify it using this parameter.
+I would recommend *'/var/log/backup.log'*.
 By default, the script will name the log file *scriptname*.log and will save it in the same directory as the script itself.
 **Default: _scriptpath/scriptname.log_**

-#### -s _/path/to/filename.file_, path to SQL details file
+#### Path to SQL details file: -s _/path/to/filename.file_

-This is text file containing the details needed to connect to NextCloud's SQL database.
-For more information about the *required order* of entries can be found later in this document in the [sql details file](#sql-details-file) section.
+This is a text file containing the details needed to connect to NextCloud's SQL database.
+More information about the *required order* of entries can be found later in this document in the [sql details file](#sql-details-file) section.
 **Default: _scriptpath/nc_sql.details_**

-#### -v, verbose output from borg
+#### Verbose output from borg: -v (no arguments)

 By default, the script will ask borg to generate summary only output and record that in the script's log file.
 If you are running the backup for the first time or are troubleshooting, you may want a detailed output of all files and their changed/unchanged/excluded status from borg.
-In that case, specify the -v switch.
-**Note: This will make your log file very large, very quickly since EVERY file being backed up is written to the log.**
+In that case, specify the -v switch. **Note: This will make your log file very large very quickly since EVERY file being backed up is written to the log.**

-#### -w _/path/to/webroot/_, path to webroot
+#### Path to webroot: -w _/path/to/webroot/_

 This is the path to the directory your webserver is using as it's default root.
 In other words, this is the directory that contains the html files served when